 Have your guests create an eternity symbol out of flowers #Ceremony Advice#ceremony#flowers#steal-this-idea#unity ceremony February 19 | Catherine Clark bijouxandbits Photo by Maggie Winters Victoria and Jacqueline wanted to represent "eternity" in their ceremony.
 After a couple of glasses of wine, they came up with this idea: flowers arranged in an eternity symbol!
 Here's how they did it (and included their guests!): All the guests came forward, picked flowers out of a vase, and laid them in two conjoined circles around us, making an eternity symbol.
 We placed this about halfway through the ceremony, so we stood in the circles through the rest.
 GAH — so much symbolism!
 Now go check out the rest of this thrifty, dressy wedding.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark (aka Superman) is Offbeat Bride's Editor + Project Wrangler and a Chicago-based freelance web consultant.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video games and tabletop games, poorly cooks healthy things, and cuddles with her feline fur baby. @enidjcoleslaw @whimsycatt PREVIOUS Patty & Will's spooktacularly elegant wedding NEXT A bookish Chinese-influenced wedding with a little Star Wars Show/Hide comments [ 1 ] Yay!
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Patty & Will's spooktacularly elegant wedding NEXT A bookish Chinese-influenced wedding with a little Star Wars Show/Hide comments [ 1 ] Yay!
 Love this wedding!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.